codeforamerica/westsac-urban-land-locator/README.rst

 Getting Started
 ----------------

-You will need to have Postgres SQL Installed on your machine (`You can get it here <http://www.postgresql.org/download/>`_.) and you will need to have it started and create a farmslistadmin user with priviledges:
+You will need to have Postgres SQL Installed on your machine (`You can get it here <http://www.postgresql.org/download/>`_.) and you will need to have it started and create a farmslistadmin user with priviledges.
+You will also have to add the postgis extension to the database:

 ::